Josephat Kiprono

-Josephat Kiprono (born 12 December 1973) is a Kenyan distance and marathon runner.
+Josephat Kibet Kiprono (born 1973) (Note: Though the World Athletics database lists his day and month of birth as 12 December, matching Josephat Machuka Kiprono, other sources only list a year of birth.) is a Kenyan distance and marathon runner.
 He participated at the IAAF World Half Marathon Championships in 1996 and won a silver medal finishing behind Italian Stefano Baldini.
 Kiprono won three marathons in his career: Berlin (1999), Rome (2000), and Rotterdam (2001).
 His Rotterdam time of 2.06:50 hours which was the best marathon performance in 2001.
 His personal best in the classic distance is 2:06:44, ran at the 1999 Berlin Marathon.

+Kiprono's younger brother Issac Kiprono was also a marathon runner who finished 5th at the 2001 Rotterdam Marathon behind Josephat.
+He is also related to Kenyan marathoner Josphat Kiprono Menjo.

+Kiprono was considered for the 2000 Kenyan Olympic marathon team, but was not ultimately selected.

+He is not to be confused with Menjo, his relative; Josephat Machuka Kiprono, who he raced against at the 1996 Zevenheuvelenloop; or Josephat Kiprono N'Deti (born 1 April 1973), who raced against Machuka at the 1992 IAAF World Cross Country Championships under the name "Josephat Kiprono".
+On 2 April 1995, Ndeti was 8th in the Paris Marathon while Kiprono won the Cross delle Pradelle race in Italy.